 |Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware).|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Developers promote PUAs useful, legitimate programs.
-However, most of them do that with a purpose to trick people into downloading and installing them.
-In reality, most of these apps do not operate as they are advertised.
-Most of them are designed only to help their developers to generate revenue by causing redirects to various untrustworthy websites, gathering data and delivering ads.
+Developers promote PUAs as useful, legitimate programs, however, they aim to trick people into downloading and installing this unwanted software.
+In fact, most PUAs do not operate as advertised and are designed only to help their developers to generate revenue by causing redirects to various untrustworthy websites, gathering data, and delivering ads.